 Starting a meeting?
 Overeaters Anonymous is a collective of individual groups.
 Each group (or meeting) is self-supporting when fully established, but the Utah Soaring Intergroup will help you get the meeting set up and started.
 Contact any member of the service board (Chair, Secretary, Treasurer,), found on our contacts page.

-For a new meeting, you can literally start a meeting any place you wish; however, an OA group cannot be affiliated with, sponsored or endorsed, by any outside interest.
-The meeting can take place in a church, synagogue, mosque, or another religious building, public library, school, or any other community building so long as the meeting is independent of the organization.
+For a new meeting, you can literally start a meeting any place you wish; however, an OA group cannot be affiliated with, sponsored, or endorsed, by any outside interest.
+The meeting can take place in a church, synagogue, mosque, public library, school, or any other community building so long as the meeting is independent of the organization.

 If you have a meeting that is decreasing in attendance, you might contact some folks to come to join you to bring some ideas for re-energizing the meeting.
 OA has several files in the Document Library that can help you strengthen your meeting.
 Set the search filter to “Meeting Resources.”

 If you need additional help, talk to somebody in a group who has the energy you want to see in your meeting and ask them for help.
 Attend an Intergroup meeting and ask for help there.
 We are a fellowship.
 The fellowship can’t help unless you ask.

 One characteristic of strong meetings is that they are extroverted and directed outward toward the community and fellow OAs, while weak meetings are often directed inward toward a clique of a few “regulars.”
 Focus the meeting on attracting and supporting newcomers from the community and serving the fellowship.

 As soon as possible, a meeting should start filling these suggested meeting positions listed below: